The Flight of Wingless Birds: The Roma's Lament*

 Almost 300 Roma have fled their homes in Hungary in fear of far-right vigilantes, creating fresh problems for a government facing international criticism over a new constitution and media law.-Irishtimes.com, 23 April 2011

 the police often come.
-“Go home!”
+“Go home!”where is home?

 we were born in obscurity